VFPX/GoToDefinition/.github/CONTRIBUTING.md

 ## New version
 Here are the steps to updating to a new version:

-1. Create a fork at github
-   - See this [guide](https://www.dataschool.io/how-to-contribute-on-github/) for setting up and using a fork
+1. Fork the project: see this [guide](https://www.dataschool.io/how-to-contribute-on-github/) for setting up and using a fork.

-2. Make whatever changes are necessary.
+1. Make whatever changes are necessary.
+The source code for GoToDefinition is in the InstalledFiles folder.

+1. If you haven't already done so, install VFPX Deployment: invoke menu item  **Thor -> Check For Updates**, turn on the checkbox for VFPX Deployment, and click Install.

 ---
-3. Edit the Version setting in _BuildProcess\ProjectSettings.txt_.
+4. Edit the Version setting in _BuildProcess\ProjectSettings.txt_.
-4. Update the version and date in _README.md_.
+1. Update the version and date in _README.md_.
-5. Describe the changes in the top of _Change Log.md_.
+1. Describe the changes in the top of _Change Log.md_.
-6. Run the VFPX Deployment tool to create the installation files by
+1. Run the VFPX Deployment tool to create the installation files by
     -   Invoking menu item  **Thor Tools -> Applications -> VFPX Project Deployment**
+    -   Or executing Thor tool **"VFPX Project Deployment"**
     -   Or executing ```EXECSCRIPT(_screen.cThorDispatcher, 'Thor_Tool_DeployVFPXProject')```
-    -   Or executing Thor tool **"VFPX Project Deployment"**
 ---
-7. Commit
+8. Commit
 9. Push to your fork
 10. Create a pull request